WICG/trust-token-api/ISSUER_PROTOCOL.md

 *   token (The trust token to redeem)
 *   client\_data (the client data sent as part of the redemption request to include in the SRR)
-*   redemptionTime (the redemption time from the client)
 *   secretKey (the secret key that should be used to sign this request, determined by the public metadata)
-*   lifetime (lifetime for the SRR)
 *   keys (dictionary from known key IDs to secret/public keys)
-*   srrKey (SRRSigningKey)

 Outputs:

-*   srr (the Signed Redemption Record, a binding of the client data and metadata to this redemption)
+*   public_metadata (the ID of the keypair used to generate this token)
-*   signature (the signature over the SRR)
+*   private_metadata (the bit value of the private metadata, if aplicable)

 ```
 Redeem: